ncatlab/nlab-content/pages/5/8/1/1/1185/content.md

 In the absence of the appropriate axioms, the definitions above can still be used to define __well-ordered cardinals__ and __well-founded cardinals__, respectively.

-From the perspective of structural [[set theory]], it is [[evil]] to care about distinctions between isomorphic objects, and unnecessary to insist on a canonical choice of representatives for isomorphism classes.
+From the perspective of structural [[set theory]], caring about distinctions between isomorphic objects is at odds with the [[principle of equivalence]], and it is unnecessary to insist on a canonical choice of representatives for isomorphism classes.
 Therefore, from this point of view it is natural to simply say:

 * A __cardinal__ is a [[set]] (that is, an object of [[Set]]).